Prior to the introduction of the Place Names Act 2020

-The assignment of names to places in Tasmania - including the constitution and operation of the Nomenclature Board - is regulated under provisions of the Survey Co-ordination Act 1944
+on July 1st 2020, the assignment of names to places in Tasmania - including the constitution and operation of the Nomenclature Board - was regulated under provisions of the Survey Co-ordination Act 1944

 The need for detailed, accurate maps of Tasmania was highlighted during World War II.
 In 1950, an advisory board was set up to assist the Surveyor-General on matters of nomenclature arising from the State's developing mapping programs.